atwellpub/wpcli-staging/readme.md

 ## How to Contribute

-WPCLI Staging is currently in a prototype phase, and I definitely welcome contributions from the community:
+WP-CLI Staging is currently in a prototype phase, and I definitely welcome contributions from the community:

 - **Report Issues**: Encounter a bug or have a suggestion?
 Open an issue on our [GitHub repository](https://github.com/atwellpub/wpcli-local-staging/issues).
 - **Fork and Pull Request**: Interested in adding a feature or fixing a bug?
 Fork the repository, make your changes, and submit a pull request.

-Your contributions and feedback are invaluable in making WPCLI Staging a robust tool for WordPress developers.
+Your contributions and feedback are invaluable in making WP-CLI Staging a robust tool for WordPress developers.
 Contributors whose merge requests are accepted will be listed as a contributor so please feel free to participate.

-Got it!
-Here's how you can include that call to action in your `readme.md`:

----

 ## Connect and Share Your Support